Sylvia-Kui/LAND_PRICE_HANOI-2025/README.md

 This project explores land valuation data across Hanoi’s districts and wards for the year 2025.
 It demonstrates **data cleaning**, **visualization**, and **exploratory analysis** using Python, pandas, matplotlib, and seaborn.

+🎯 Objective
+The goal of this analysis is to identify patterns and disparities in land prices across Hanoi districts and wards, and to assess how valuation tiers (VT1–VT4) relate to each other and to geographic location.

 ## 📂 Dataset
 - **File**: `Land Price in Hanoi 2025 new.csv`
 - **Columns**: